martinvonk/SPEI/paper/paper.md

 ![Visualization of the SPEI-3 with background color indication of the drought \label{fig:spei3}](figures/spei3.png)

 ### Multiyear drought

 After [@mourik_use_2025] it is possible to visualize the drought indices over several time spans within one graph.
 This can help with the interpretation whether or not a drought persists over a long timespan.
-And in the case of hydrological drought what the systems response is to the drought.
+In the case of hydrological drought, there is a relation to the systems response time.

 ![Visualization of the SPEI as a heatmap with different timescales \label{fig:spei_heatmap}](figures/spei_heatmap.png)

+## Supported drought indices
+At the time of writing the SPEI python package supports explicitly the SPI, SPEI, SSFI, SSMI and SGI.
+However any parametric standardized drought index can be computed with the package as long as an appropriate distribution is available in the SciPy library.
+A non-parametric approach, using the normal-scores transform to find the probability density function, is also available.
+The normal-scores transform is used by default for the SGI as proposed by [@bloomfield_sgi_2013].

+## Other features
+Meteorological or hydrological data nowadays typically available on a daily basis.
+For this reason, the `timescale` argument in the package is designed to be flexible, with its unit matching that of the `fit_freq` argument.
+If `fit_freq` is not explicitly provided, the frequency of the data is inferred.
+If this inference fails, the default fallback is a monthly frequency.

+When working with daily data, the user can choose a timescale value of 30 for a drought index window of 1 month, 90 for 3 months, 180 for 6 months etc. This daily frequency allows a distribution to be fitted for every day of the year.
+However, this significantly increases the computational load, as 365 (or 366 in leap years) distributions must be fitted instead of just 12 for a monthly `fit_freq`.

+Fitting data on a daily basis can be challenging, as the number of observations per calendar day is often limited.
+For example, with a 30-year daily time series, only 30 values are available for the 15th of March.
+To address this, the fit_window argument allows the user to specify a window size (in days) for the fitting procedure.
+With a fit_window of 3, for instance, data from the 14th and 16th of March are also included alongside data from the 15th when fitting the distribution.

+This feature is still experimental but has shown to produce more stable results when fitting distributions to daily data.

 # Acknowledgements
 Thanks to all the scientists who used and cited this package [@adla_use_2024;@segura_use_2025;@mourik_use_2025;@panigrahi_use_2025] via @vonk_spei_zenodo.
 Thanks to Mark Bakker for reading this manuscript and providing feedback.